 Seated Hip External Rotator: Attach a resistance band to the left end of a bench and, while sitting on the bench, loop it around your right foot.
 With your knees together, slowly lift your right leg outward to a two-count.
 Lower it at the same pace.
 Repeat on the other leg.

-Standing Hip Flexor: Anchor your resistance band to a strong stationary object and, facing away from this object, attach the other end to your right foot.
+Standing Hip Flexor: Anchor your resistance band to a span stationary object and, facing away from this object, attach the other end to your right foot.
 Keeping it straight, lift your right leg up to a two-count.
 Lower it at the same pace.
 Repeat on the other leg.

 Taking Precautions As with everything you do, you will want to know your limitations, especially if you are recovering from or have had a hip replacement procedure in the past.
 Consult your physician or a physical therapist for tips on your form and technique to make sure you’re getting the most out of your exercise regimen.
 While the exercises described here are generally safe, simple and low-impact, everybody’s needs are different.
 A physically active person with chronic athletic hip pain may have far more range of strength and motion that an older patient undergoing rehabilitation for hip replacement.
 Be sure that your exercise routine is right for you.